dalindev/shopify-store-auto-pwd/README.md

 </script>
 ```

-6. you only got 8000 characters so remove the tab/space you don't need (I know it will look ugly!)
+5. there is a 8000 character limit so remove the tab/space you don't need (I know it will look ugly!)